North Queensland Sets The Benchmark For Wastewater Management

 With high levels of nitrogen and phosphorous being discharged into rivers and ocean waters from aquaculture and municipal wastewater facilities, a radical new process uses sunlight to convert nutrients found in seaweed, into plant juice replacing conventional fertilisers.

-Stay up-to-date on the latest news with The Townsville Briefing - keeping you in the loop with news as it hits.
+Stay up-to-date on the latest news with The Far North Queensland Briefing - keeping you in the loop with news as it hits.

 Developed alongside leading scientists at James Cook University, RegenAqua uses native green macro-algae to break down water pollution.